 Associated Regulations: NAC 445C.200 through 445C.390

-Operators that have received reimbursement payment from the Nevada Petroleum Fund for environmental cleanup of petroleum contamination from a storage tank may receive a 1099-G tax form from the State Controllers’ Office.
+Possible Tax Implications: Operators that have received reimbursement payments from the Nevada Petroleum Fund for environmental cleanup of petroleum contamination from a storage tank may receive a 1099-G tax form from the State Controllers’ Office.
 See the Petroleum Fund Forms page for more information.